Sustainability in Costa Rica

 Activities & Excursions

 Students will have downtime to explore the different areas of Costa Rica, but should not plan personal travel during the program.
-Several required excursions and/or class sessions will occur on Saturdays, and transit to program locations may also take place on weekend days.
+Required excursions and/or class sessions may occur on Saturdays, and transit to program locations may also take place on weekend days.

 Faculty & On-site Support